Watching TV in Thailand

 I’ll let you know my decision at the end of the month when they scramble the new 10 channels.
 Will I go for it?

-7 comments on “Watching TV in Thailand
+7 responses to “Watching TV in Thailand